zerotohero-dev/zerotohero-web/content/roadmap/roadmap.md

 > And from the looks of it, it's not about to change anytime soon.

-Though, I have a sliver of hope that, if you have read this article thus far, you have a strong belief that you are **meant to be** more than just a _walking scientific calculator_ that can backtrack a maze, or reverse a binary tree 🙂.
+Though, I have a sliver of hope that, if you have read this article thus far, you have a strong belief that you are **meant to be** more than just a *walking scientific calculator* that can backtrack a maze, or reverse a binary tree.

 For mastering of your craftsmanship, interview prep books and websites are **not ** worth your time.

-I mean, **do** buy those interview prep books, and **do** solve the question in those "_programming interview questions code bank_" websites; however, treat them as "_side dishes_", not as the main course.
+I mean, **do** buy those interview prep books, and **do** solve the question in those "_programming interview questions code bank_" websites; however, treat them as "*side dishes*", not as the main course.

 Don't let a stupid recursive array manipulation interview question dictate how good a software craftsman you are.